-Often run by experienced volunteers, stroke club and group activities can include:
+Stroke club activities can include:

-- informal socialising where ideas, experience and advice can be swapped and new, supportive friendships made - the opportunity to learn and practice in a relaxed environment skills which

-- enhance rehabilitation, e.g. games, exercises, indoor sport - outings planned to accommodate disability yet provide enjoyment and confidencebuilding experience, e.g. meals in a restaurant, swimming - opportunities to help others, e.g. people with recent strokes.
+- informal socialising where ideas, experience and advice can be swapped and new, supportive friendships made - the opportunity to learn and practice in a relaxed environment skills which enhance rehabilitation, e.g. games, exercises, indoor sport - outings planned to accommodate disability yet provide enjoyment and confidencebuilding experience, e.g. meals in a restaurant, swimming - opportunities to help others, e.g. people with recent strokes.